Timing of vaccine administration: Canadian Immunization Guide

 A 2 dose schedule may be used for adolescents 11 to less than 16 years of age; intervals between doses are product-specific.

-Refer to Hepatitis B Vaccines in Part 4 for additional information.
+Refer to Hepatitis B vaccines in Part 4 for additional information.

-Human papillomavirus bivalent (HPV2)
+Human papillomavirus bivalent (2vHPV)

 (females only)